chauxvive/100-days-of-code/log.md

 * ACTUALLY installed mongodb, since I realized I had not really done so last time
 * Read up on windows permissions (no sudo for me, I see)
 * Got through over half of the treehouse mongo course. +1 for "poutine authentic chillwave"- I think these demo blog posts were just deep sourced from Portlandia episodes.
+* MADE IT.
+MADE IT THROUGH THE MONGODB COURSE.
+Hot diggity.

 **Thoughts**: Definitely fighting with Windows this morning!
 Looking forward to more databases.
 Is that weird?
 That seems weird.